-Austin Health has been charged with alleged health and safety breaches after a nurse was assaulted by a patient in 2017.
+Two companies have been charged with allegedly failing to comply with a health and safety duty after a worker was killed in 2017.

 Safety eyewear should be regularly inspected to ensure it continues to offer sufficient protection.
 Brad Rodgers spots the five telltale signs your safety glasses need replacing.